PAODLT/linkedin-skill-assessments-quizzes/microsoft-outlook/microsoft-outlook-quiz.md

 - [ ] color
 - [ ] folder
-- [ ] name
+- [x] name (a bit tricky because the color is optional, but the name is important)
 - [ ] name and color

 #### 26. Outlook autocompletes email addresses you have used previously, including addresses that you mistyped.
 How can you remove an incorrect autocomplete suggestion?

-- [ ] Search the autocomplete library, select the incorrect suggestion, and then click Delete
+- [x] Search the autocomplete library, select the incorrect suggestion, and then click Delete
 - [ ] Close Outlook, reboot your computer, and restart Outlook
 - [ ] Wait until the suggestion appears again, then highlight it and press the Delete key
 - [ ] Delete the corresponding contact

 #### 27. What is the key difference between an appointment and a meeting?

-- [ ] A meeting includes other people
+- [x] A meeting includes other people
 - [ ] An appointment is automatically marked as busy while a meeting is marked as tentative
 - [ ] An appointment can be all day, while a meeting has specific start and end time
 - [ ] A meeting has specific start and end times